 Related Article: Ready, Set, Snooze!
 How to Get a Good Night’s Sleep While Traveling

 3. Essential Oils Help Battle Motion Sickness, Indigestion, and Heartburn

-If your travels include winding your way through the mountains, bumping through the sky on a small plane, or spending time at sea, then check out these essential oils for motion sickness.
+If your travels include winding your way through the mountains, bumping through the sky on a small plane, or spending time at sea, then check out these essential oils for motion sickness and other stomach issues.

 If you’ve ever sipped a ginger ale to manage nausea, you know that ginger root has stomach-soothing properties.
 If you’re experiencing motion sickness, add a drop of ginger root essential oil to a glass of water and sip to manage your symptoms.